 Some people could become physically dependent on caffeine.
 The absence or reduction of coffee consumption in these individuals resulting in caffeine withdrawal.

-This can trigger a range of symptoms, such as:
+This can trigger

 - a headache